- Must visit

 Discover the best of New York — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect New York trip today.

-One of the world's great museums, spanning ancient to modern art across a vast Fifth Avenue complex beside Central Park.
+One of the world's great art museums, spanning ancient to modern collections across a vast Fifth Avenue campus.

-A leading modern and contemporary art museum with iconic works by Van Gogh, Picasso, Warhol, and many major twentieth-century artists.
+Leading modern and contemporary art museum known for iconic works by Van Gogh, Picasso, Warhol, and many others.

-An elevated linear park built on a former rail line, known for Hudson views, landscaping, and strong social media appeal.
+Elevated linear park built on a former rail line, with gardens, art, and distinctive Hudson-side views.

-A chewy boiled-and-baked bagel topped with cream cheese and smoked salmon.
-It reflects the city's Jewish deli heritage and is a classic New York breakfast.
+A classic New York bagel topped with cream cheese, smoked salmon, capers, and onion.
+It reflects the city’s Jewish deli and appetizing-store traditions.

-Hand-sliced cured beef piled onto rye bread, usually with mustard.
-This deli staple is deeply tied to New York's immigrant food culture.
+Hand-carved cured beef piled onto rye bread, often served with mustard and a pickle.
+This deli staple is closely tied to New York’s immigrant food history.

-Well-known spot for bagels, smoked fish, and Jewish appetizing classics in a polished but relaxed setting.
+Well-known spot for bagels, lox, smoked fish, and other Jewish appetizing classics in a polished but traditional setting.

 New York is one of the priciest U.S. cities.
-Hotels, dining, and drinks are costly, though budget eats exist.
+Hotels, dining, and attractions are costly, though cheap eats and free sights help balance a budget.

 Traveling between Dallas, TX and New York, NY offers a unique experience with Amtrak as the primary train provider.
 The journey spans approximately 1,300 miles and provides passengers with scenic views of diverse landscapes along the way.
 With comfortable seating options and onboard amenities, you can relax while traversing this iconic route that connects two cities rich in culture and attractions.